AY2324S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 - A new director will be created in its place, with the default seed data.
 - To corrupt the data, open any of the `.json` files under `data/` and edit the data in it.
 For instance, you may change a `localCode` to the empty string `""`.
 Restart the application, and observe that the data has been reset.

+## **Appendix: Planned enhancements**

+This section describes the planned enhancements for SEPlendid.

+- [ ] Add the ability to allow update of mappings, to complement the existing mapping feature.
+This was not prioritised due to time constraints.
+- [ ] Add memory for resizing of windows.
+The application should remember the window size from the latest run.

 ## Effort